Face Oil Spotlight: Neem Oil for Skincare

 Topical and environmental neem is considered to be non-toxic to humans and animals.
 Depending on its use, it functions as an insect deterrent, not necessarily killer.
 Concentrated azadirachtin is the phytochemical behind repelling and killing insects, though it is not a risk to pollinators or beneficial garden insects.
 The azadirachtin content of neem oil varies from 300 ppm to over 2500 ppm, depending on the extraction technology and quality of the neem seeds.

 Neem oil can be associated with toxicity if ingested and should be for external use only.
+Keep out of reach of children.

 How to Dilute Neem Oil For Skin Use